LaunchCodeEducation/java-web-dev-curriculum/content/assignments/techjobs-persistent/part-two/index.md

 {{% notice green Tip "rocket" %}}
 If everything seems to work – that is, you are able to submit the form without any errors – but you don’t see your employers or skills in the list after submission, here’s what you should check:
 1. Is there any data in the `employers` and `skills` table?
 Check by going to MySQL Workbench and looking for the employer/skill data within your schema.
-2. If there’s data in the database, check that you are correctly querying for the list of all objects in the controller Are you calling `.findAll()` on the repository?
+2. If there’s data in the database, check that you are correctly querying for the list of all objects in the controller.
+Are you calling `.findAll()` on the repository?
 3. Ensure you’re passing the list into the view, and it is named the same as the variable in the ThymeLeaf template.

 When everything works, move on to Part 3 below.